 To address an increase in blackleg disease in a field.
 In that situation, growers will be able to choose a variety with a different major gene for blackleg resistance.
 A stubble test to identify the most common blackleg race in a field will allow rotation of major gene resistant germplasm using information available from many of the seed suppliers.
 Change up the quantitative resistance deployed in the field if using hybrids where major genes are not identified.
 Read the Management section here.

 To provide some harvest choices.
-Hybrids with improved straight cut features or pod shatter tolerance are better suited to late swathing and straight combining, which could provide a little more flexibility on harvest timing and method.
+Cultivars with improved straight cut features or pod shatter tolerance are better suited to late swathing and straight combining, which could provide a little more flexibility on harvest timing and method.

 To spread out harvest.
-Unless there are major delays with spring seeding, a good strategy to ensure an actual difference in maturity at harvest is to seed the earlier maturing hybrids as quickly as possible.
+Unless there are major delays with spring seeding, a good strategy to ensure an actual difference in maturity at harvest is to seed the earlier-maturing hybrids as quickly as possible.
 Otherwise, if those earlier-maturity hybrids are seeded much later than later-maturing varieties, a useful difference in harvest time is unlikely.

 To hedge their bets on weather.
 Some hybrids may perform better or worse in certain environmental conditions.
 Because we can’t predict growing season weather, having a few different hybrids may hedge the bet somewhat.
 Check Canola Performance Trials and choose a hybrid that has high yield potential and another hybrid that is more consistent year to year.
 Seed companies want to start identifying hybrids that are best suited to certain situations, such as soil zone, moisture or cool springs.
 They’re not there yet, but they might have some rough ideas on hybrids that seem to perform differently in different situations, so you might ask for their advice.
 Canola Watch article on multi-year comparisons.